mharen/mharen.github.io/_posts/2010/2010-11-06-arduino-day-6-analog-inputs.md

 Today’s build is another extension on the sound thing I’ve been working on.
 I took the Mario playing board and added in a light-trigger so it only plays when it’s dark.
 I also used the potentiometer to control the tempo of the song.
 Let me show you:

-<iframe width="640" height="385" src="https://www.youtube.com/embed/gfhQ6J9veXE" title="Arduino Day 6: Analog Inputs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe class="full-embed hd" src="https://www.youtube.com/embed/gfhQ6J9veXE" title="Arduino Day 6: Analog Inputs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 #### Build